 The Maryland Public Secondary Schools Athletic Association is scheduled to have minimum guidelines in place by June 22, said Quince Orchard High School football coach and Montgomery County football director Dave Mencarini.
 The MPSSAA guidelines will be passed on to individual counties, which are free to impose stricter policies.
 It is believed the heat acclimatization program will govern fall, winter and spring sports.
 Fall public school tryouts are scheduled to begin statewide on Aug.
 11.

-While the new regulations are still under development, several coaches forwarded emails to The Gazette that outlined proposed guidelines that are under consideration in Montgomery County.
-The proposals are virtually identical to the National Athletic Trainers' Association's consensus guidelines, which are aimed at enhancing the body's response to exercising in the heat and minimizing the risks of heat-related illnesses.
+While the new regulations are still under development, several coaches forwarded The Gazette emails being circulated among Montgomery County football coaches that included proposed guidelines for the county.
+The proposals are virtually identically to the NATA’s consensus guidelines, which are aimed at enhancing the body’s response to exercising in the heat and minimizing the risks of heat-related illnesses.

 According to the emails, the heat acclimatization period would be a 14-day process.
 During days one through five, activities would be limited to one three-hour practice and an additional one-hour walkthrough practice following a mandatory three-hour rest period.
 No sport-related activity, including meetings and weight lifting, could occur during the break.
 The walkthrough practice would include no sports equipment, including footballs.